MicrochipTech/atsamr34_ecc608a_actility/README.md

 ## Sample Application Code <a name="step4"></a>

-Open the "APPS_ENDDEVICE_DEMO" project with Atmel Studio 7 IDE</br>
+Open the "APPS_ENDDEVICE_DEMO" project with Microchip Studio 7 IDE</br>
 From the top menu, go to Project -> APPS_ENDDEVICE_DEMO Properties</br>
 From Tool settings, select your board as EDBG debugger with SWD interface
 </br>